 “The common stereotype of the husband who wants more sex and the wife who is holding out is approaching myth status,” says Michael Moore, a licensed professional counselor and relationship expert at Marriage Mojo.
 “More and more couples are describing the reverse.
 Research indicates that testosterone has been falling steadily in men for decades so that could at least partially explain this trend.”
 Whatever the issue, the first step in diagnosing and fixing a sexless marriage is to explore the reason for the problem and how long it’s been going on.
 Without that knowledge, no solutions will present themselves.

-Break Down The Problem
+Break Down the Problem That’s Preventing Intimacy

 “There are numerous causes for a sexless marriage to develop.
 Many times it doesn’t have anything to do with sex,” says Sarah E. Clark, a licensed therapist and relationship expert.
-“When couples start to drift apart, lose their connection, take each other for granted, or build up resentment towards each other, their sex life is drastically impacted.
+“When couples start to drift apart, lose their connection, take each other for granted, or build up resentment toward each other, their sex life is drastically impacted.
 You can think of sex as the barometer of the relationship.”
-According to Clark, open communication is key to working your way out of a sexless situation.
+According to Clark, open communication is key to working your way out of a sexless relationship.
 “To fix a sexless marriage you need to treat whatever the root cause is for that couple.
-If the reason they stopped having sex is strictly about them not enjoying sex with each other, then the fix is about breaking down what isn’t working in the bedroom and find some new strategies that they will both enjoy.”
+If the reason they stopped having sex is strictly about them not enjoying sex with each other, then the fix is about breaking down what isn’t working in the bedroom and finding some new strategies that they will both enjoy.”

-Avoid Acting Passive Aggressively
+Avoid Acting Passive-Aggressively

 Talk About the Good Old Days

-Nurture the Emotional Connection
+Nurture the Emotional Intimacy

-Stop Comparing it to the Movies
+Stop Comparing Your Sex Life to the Movies